eluzix/plumbago/README.md

 ========

 Simple (very!) alerting system for graphite.
-Why not use https://github.com/scobal/seyren? well its too heavy for us (java + Mongodb) so we wrote something to fit our needs.
+Why not use https://github.com/scobal/seyren?
+Well, it's too heavy for us (java + Mongodb) so we wrote something to fit our own needs.
-Plumbago has no ui, nor fancy dashboard but its light, easy to use and easy to customize.
+Plumbago has no ui nor fancy dashboard but it's lightweight, easy to use and easy to customize.

 Configuration
 -------------